How to watch Iolo’s Pembrokeshire

 In this series for BBC One Wales, Iolo takes us on a journey across Pembrokeshire to show us spectacular scenery and all the wildlife that lives there.

-It’s been a challenging time for many of us during the coronavirus pandemic.
-For naturalist and presenter Iolo Williams that meant adapting to lockdown rules whilst still creating a TV series which delivers an interesting and engaging four-part documentary containing a huge amount of wildlife and spectacular landscape shots across the Pembrokeshire countryside.
+For naturalist and presenter Iolo Williams, the coronavirus pandemic meant adapting to lockdown rules whilst still creating a TV series which delivers an interesting and engaging four-part documentary containing a huge amount of wildlife and spectacular landscape shots across the Pembrokeshire countryside.

 Hiking across the county, visiting hidden and more well-known spots, Iolo points out wildlife ranging from insects and reptiles to birds and mammals, including badgers, osprey, green tiger beetles and adders.

-Iolo’s Pembrokeshire begins on Monday 5 July on BBC One Wales at 7.30pm, and will be available on BBC iPlayer after.
+Iolo’s Pembrokeshire first aired on Monday 5 July on BBC One Wales at 7.30pm, and is available to stream on BBC iPlayer.

 What is Iolo’s Pembrokeshire about?

 The much loved Iolo Williams takes viewers on a journey across the beautiful Pembrokeshire countryside in a four-part documentary series on BBC One Wales showing us a vast array of wildlife and spectacular views contained within the county’s borders.